 Second step is importing the customers phone numbers, in which you have two options:

 If you go with Option 2 then please let your CSM or AE know which field you used, we'll have to make a quick adjustment on the back end to ensure that anyone with an SMS number in that field will get an SMS survey and not an email survey.
+What's great about this option is that if the SMS message fails (incomplete number or a land line) then we'll send out an email survey!

 Setting up the SMS Template: